huggingface/hub-docs/docs/hub/collections.md

 Set your collection to **private** if you don't want it to be accessible via its URL (it will not be displayed on your profile/organization page).
 For organizations, private collections are only available to members of the organization.

-### Gating Group Collection (Enterprise only)
+### Gating Group Collection (Enterprise Hub)

 For [Enterprise Hub](https://huggingface.co/docs/hub/en/enterprise-hub) subscribers, you can gate all the repos in a collection, enabling **a single access requests** for all models and datasets in it.

-This feature allows you to restrict access to specific collections: users must agree to share their contact information (username and email address) with the organization to access the models and datasets files when enabled.
+This feature allows you to restrict access to specific collections: users must agree to share their contact information (username and email address) with the organization to access the models and datasets in a gating group collection.

-Please note that this feature is only available to Enterprise subscribers: more information about Gating Group Collection can be found in [our doc](https://huggingface.co/docs/hub/en/enterprise-hub-gating-group-collections).
+Please note that this feature is only available to Enterprise Hub subscribers: more information about Gating Group Collection can be found in [our doc](https://huggingface.co/docs/hub/en/enterprise-hub-gating-group-collections).

 ### Ordering your collections and their items